wix-incubator/erb/cluster/wix-cluster/README.md

 ### WixClusterBuilder.start()
 Starts node cluster with `app` function spawned as separate processes.

+### workerShutdown.addResourceToClose(resource)
+Adds a resource to be closed as a worker is shutdown.
+The resource is expected to have a ```close()``` method.
+Normally this will be an instance of Express or server port.
+Forgetting to add the resource to the shutdown list will not prevent the worker process from exiting, but will delay it until the ```forceExitTimeout``` timeout.

+### workerShutdown.forceExitTimeout
+Time to allow a worker process to terminate gracefully before killing it.
+Defaults to 5 seconds.

+### workerShutdown.shutdown
+Tries to gracefully close the worker application.
+The method will

+1. try to close all resources registered with ```addResourceToClose```
+2. try to disconnect the worker from the cluster master
+3. register a timeout to force close the application if it does not end gracefully
+4. in case of any error exits the application

 ## TBD
  - [plugin] smarter way to detect stalled workers - ex. if cpu for process is above some % for some time, kill it;